Wendy Raquel Robinson

-Wendy Raquel Robinson is an American actress.
-She is best known for her roles as high school principal Regina "Piggy" Grier on The WB comedy sitcom The Steve Harvey Show (1996–2002), and as sports agent Tasha Mack on The CW/BET/Paramount+ comedy-drama The Game (2006–present).
+Wendy Raquel Robinson (born July 25, 1967) is an American actress.
+She is best known for her roles as high school principal Regina "Piggy" Grier on The WB comedy sitcom The Steve Harvey Show (1996–2002), and as sports agent Tasha Mack on The CW/BET/Paramount+ comedy-drama The Game (2006–2015, 2022–2023).

 Early life and education

 Robinson was born in Los Angeles, California.
 She attended Howard University, where she graduated cum laude with a Bachelor of Fine Arts in drama.

 Career

 She made her acting debut in 1993 on an episode of Martin.
-That same year she guest starred on episodes of Thea and The Sinbad Show.
+That same year, she guest starred on episodes of Thea and The Sinbad Show.